leourb/uk_land_registry_downloader/README.md

 from uk_property_downloader import UKLandClient

 # Specify the UK postcode for which you want to download property transaction data
-postcode = "SW1A 1AA"  # Replace with your desired postcode
+postcode = "XXX YYY"  # Replace with your desired postcode

 # Initialize the UKLandClient with the specified postcode
 client = UKLandClient(postcode)